Deep Model Compression based on the Training History: Related Works

 \subsection{Filter Pruning}

 Compared to other network pruning methods, filter pruning methods are generic, which do not require the support of any special software/hardware.
 Due to this reason, filter pruning methods have gained popularity among researchers in recent years.
-In general, filter pruning methods \cite{lin2020hrank,he2018soft,he2017channel,luo2017thinet} compute the importance of filters so that unimportant filters can be pruned from the model.
+In general, filter pruning methods \cite{lin2020hrank,he2018soft,he2017channel,luo2017thinet,zhang2021filter} compute the importance of filters so that unimportant filters can be pruned from the model.
 In filter-pruning methods, after each iteration, retraining is required to regain the classification performance, which is dropped due to pruning the filters.
 Abbasi \etal \cite{abbasi2017structural} proposed a greedy-based compression scheme for filter pruning.
 Similarly, Li \etal \cite{li2016pruning} employed a greedy approach to prune the filters with less filter norm.
 In \cite{zhao2019variational}, redundant channels are investigated based on the distribution of channel parameters.
+Ayinde \etal \cite{ayinde2019redundant} utilized relative cosine distance among the filters for filter pruning.
 Ding \etal \cite{ding2018auto} proposed an auto-balanced method to transfer the representation capacity of a convolutional layer to a fraction of filters belong to the same layer.
 Other methods such as Taylor expansion \cite{molchanov2016pruning}, low-rank approximation \cite{denton2014exploiting,jaderberg2014speeding,zhang2015efficient}, group-wise sparsity \cite{lebedev2016fast,wen2016learning,zhou2016less,alvarez2016learning}, and many more are employed to prune the filters from deep neural networks.
-Very recently, Lin \etal \cite{lin2020hrank} proposed a filter pruning method based on the rank of feature maps in each layer such that the filters contributing to low-rank feature maps can be pruned.
+Zhang \etal \cite{zhang2021structadmm} introduced a unified framework that can be used to induce sparsity at various granularities like filter-wise, channel-wise, and shape-wise sparsity.
+Recently, Lin \etal \cite{lin2020hrank} proposed a filter pruning method based on the rank of feature maps in each layer such that the filters contributing to low-rank feature maps can be pruned.
+Chen \etal \cite{chen2020dynamical} developed a filter pruning method that dynamically prunes channels/filters during network training rather than iteratively pruning and re-training.
+Song \etal \cite{song2020sp} introduced SP-GAN, a self-growing and pruning Generative Adversarial Network for image generation, in which, Euclidean distance between each pair of filters is used as the metric for filter pruning.
+Later, a filter is randomly selected for pruning from the filter pairs having the least Euclidean distance.
+He \etal \cite{he2019asymptotic} proposed a soft-filter pruning method that allows filters to be updated during model training which results in better performance.
+Recently, Wang \etal \cite{wang2021filter} proposed a filter pruning method computes the importance of filters based on entropy of feature maps.
+Later, low-ranked filters are pruned from the model.